PranitaAbbireddy/Iris-Dataset-Classification-Using-Machine-Learning-Models/README.md

 ## Methodology
 ### Data Preparation:
-- Load the dataset and create a DataFrame.
+- Load the dataset and create a Data Frame.
 - Split the dataset into training and test sets.

 ### Model Training:
 - Train multiple models including Logistic Regression, SVC, Decision Tree Classifier, and Gradient Boosting Classifier on the training data.

 ### Model Evaluation:
-- Evaluate each model's performance using precision, recall, and accuracy.
+- Evaluate each model's performance using precision, recall and accuracy.
 - Use a custom evaluation function to print or return these metrics.

 ### Prediction: